-Cooling System

-Coolant Level Inspection
+Cooling System Coolant Level Inspection

-- OCheck the level when the engine is cold (room or ambient temperature). - Check the coolant level in the reserve tank [A] with the motorcycle held perpendicular (Do not use the sidestand). - ★If the coolant level is lower than the "L" level line [B], remove the right center fairing (see Center Fairing Removal in the Frame chapter) and unscrew the reserve tank cap, and add coolant to the "F" level line [C].
+- OCheck the level when the engine is cold (room or ambient temperature). - Check the coolant level in the reserve tank [A] with the motorcycle held perpendicular (do not use the sidestand). - ★ If the coolant level is lower than the "L" level line [B], remove the right middle fairing (see Middle Fairing Removal in the Frame chapter) and unscrew the reserve tank cap, and add coolant to the "F" level line [C].